 Pro tip: Be patient

-When you first boot up your DJI Spark or DJI Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
+When you first boot up your DJI Spark, Mavic Air or Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
 You may notice that, even after a full update cycle, the DJI GO 4 app on your mobile device claims your firmware is out of date.
 Give it a moment.
 Let your drone find some satellites, sync some settings and perform all of its self tests before you react.

 As mentioned, there are multiple ways to process an update for a DJI drone.
 For your Spark or Mavic Pro you’ll either be plugging into your PC, or utilizing the DJI GO 4 app on your connected smartphone or tablet.